WilliamTjonndal/IT3212/assignment1/Group 25.md

   <em>Figure 34: Volume before and after handling outlier for nav</em>
 </p>

 In particular, Figure 31 shows a clear impact of outlier handling on the High price for SPTS, with the high spikes removed.
 Figure 34 shows that several extreme Volume spikes for NAV were reduced after cleaning.
-By contrast, Figures 32 and 33 show only small changes on low and close price for Ator and TRXC in figure 32 and 33, which corresponds with the small number of outliers detected.
+By contrast, Figure 32 and 33 show only small changes on low and close price for Ator and TRXC, which corresponds with the small number of outliers detected.

+Although 122 outliers were detected for Drys in the Open price series, as shown in Figure 30, they make up only a small portion of the company’s total trading days.
+Because each outlier is replaced with the previous day’s value, which is usually very close to the original Open price, the overall price distribution and trend for Drys remain unchanged after imputation.

 ### <a id="3-handling-outliers-section-b"></a> b.
 Decide whether to remove, cap, or transform the outliers.
 Justify your decisions.